zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/tfm_fpu_support.rst

 * Does not support use FPU in First-Level Interrupt Handling (FLIH) [6]_ at current stage.

-Please refer to Arm musca S1 [7]_ platform as a reference implementation when you enable FP support on your platforms.
+Please refer to Arm AN521 or AN552 platform as a reference implementation when you enable FP support on your platforms.

 ..
 Note::